Kroc/retronym/docs/guide.md

         10, 20, 30
 ```

 The first line is a _label_.
-It is a named location (a.k.a "symbol") in the final binary, much like a "function" in other programming languages, or a data-table (as in this example).
+It is a named value (a.k.a "symbol") in the final binary, much like an exported function in other programming languages, or a data-table (as in this example).

 The second line defines a _record type_.
 This describes the data-size of each 'column' in a data-table; e.g. here we have three columns.